PizzaWhisperer/drandjs/README.md

 - `verifyDrand(previous, randomness, round, distkey)` returns `true` if the verification of the given `randomness` against the `distkey` over the message formed from both the `previous` and `round` arguments is successful.
 It returns `false` if an error occured during the verification process.

-- `fetchAndVerify(identity, distkey)` sequentially calls `fetchPublic` and `verifyDrand` and returns a Promise, holding the eventual randomness in case of sucess and the error in case of failure.
+- `fetchAndVerify(identity, distkey)` sequentially calls `fetchPublic` and `verifyDrand` and returns a Promise, holding the eventual randomness in case of success and the error in case of failure.
 It returns a JSON structure such as:
 ```json
 {
   "randomness": "3393f21a641e7324b0b75ad0a40ba388e0add0bb5c9d61532ff501f35815bca85af6471f1f181a4d3c484d9cdf7a8fded25645ddde15fc33a15a01f61361c723",